nashville-software-school/bangazon-inc/book-3-web-api/chapters/CONTROLLER_PARAMETERS.md

 1. Add a new endpoint, `/api/post/hottest?since=<SOME_DATE>` that will return posts created on or after the provided date.

 > **NOTE:** as always make sure to use Postman to test your API.

+## Challenge

+1. Take a look at the methods in your `PostRepository`.
+Pay special attention to the "query" methods - those that `SELECT` data.
+What do you notice?
+There's a LOT of redundant code.
+Your challenge is to create one or more `private` helper methods to reduce the complexity and call those new methods from the query methods.